Astronomical Anomaly: The Puzzling Case of Three Ephemeral Luminous Sources

 Another proposed theory is that these are not three distinct objects but three images produced by a gravitational lensing effect.
 This occurs when the light from a distant object is bent by the gravity of a massive object located between it and the observer, creating multiple or amplified images of the distant object.

-Similar events, where luminous sources appear and disappear rapidly, have been reported in other studies, notably by Dr. Beatriz Villarroel and the VASCO project (Vanishing & Appearing Sources during a Century of Observations), whose aim is precisely to study these phenomena as Dr Villaroel describes here:
+Similar events, where luminous sources appear and disappear rapidly, have been reported in other studies, notably by Dr. Beatriz Villarroel and the VASCO project (Vanishing & Appearing Sources during a Century of Observations), whose aim is precisely to study these phenomena.

 "The VASCO citizen science project has now launched, and together with schools and amateur associations, we are orchestrating a community effort to search for anomalies in astronomical images separated by 70 years."